openlmi/openlmi-doc/doc/openlmi-providers/software/dmtf.rst

 Package searching
 ^^^^^^^^^^^^^^^^^
 On modern Linux distributions we have thousands of software packages available for installation making it nearly impossible for *CIMOM* to enumerate them all because it consumes a lot of resources.
 That's why the ``EnumerateInstances()`` and ``EnumerateInstanceNames()`` calls have been disabled *Software Identities*.
-As a consequence the ``ExecQuery()`` call is prohibited also.
+As a consequence the ``ExecQuery()`` call is prohibited as well.

 But the ability to search for packages is so important that a fallback solution has been provided.
 Method